Skip to main content

 SC's most pressing water quality concern is PFAS contamination, particularly near military installations.
 Joint Base Charleston recorded PFAS levels of 790,000 parts per trillion — nearly 11,000 times the EPA health advisory level.
 Shaw AFB in Sumter County and the former Myrtle Beach AFB also have documented contamination.
 Coastal wells face saltwater intrusion risk, especially on Hilton Head Island and along the Beaufort County coast.
 Upstate wells drilled into Piedmont crystalline bedrock may produce water with elevated iron, manganese, or radon.
 Understanding the geology beneath your property helps determine which contaminants to test for beyond the basic panel.

 South Carolina requires licensing for septic system contractors and well drillers to protect public health and the environment.
 Licensed providers carry proper insurance, follow state regulations, and have demonstrated competency through testing and experience requirements.
-Choosing a licensed provider protects your investment and ensures work meets code.
+Every provider on this site is checked against state licensing records before being listed.

-Well Water Testing in South Carolina — FAQ
+Well Water Testing in South Carolina — common questions

 How much does well water testing cost in South Carolina?